How to Install the Cato Certificate

 • Workaround: Install a certificate from Settings/Additional Settings/Privacy/Install certificate from SD/Choose the relevant certificate

-Installing Root CA Certificate to Firefox
+Installing Root CA Certificate to Firefox_ARCHIVED

 To manually install the Cato certificate to Firefox: